Troubleshooting in Managed Service for Kubernetes

 -

-No private SSH key is added to an authentication agent (ssh-agent).
+No private SSH key is added to an authentication agent (

-How do I grant internet access to Managed Service for Kubernetes cluster nodes?
+How do I provide internet access to my Managed Service for Kubernetes cluster nodes?

-If Managed Service for Kubernetes cluster nodes have no access to the internet, the following error occurs when trying to connect to the internet:
+If Managed Service for Kubernetes cluster nodes have no internet access, the following error occurs when trying to connect to the internet:

 Failed to pull image "cr.yandex/***": rpc error: code = Unknown desc = Error response from daemon: Gethttps://cr.yandex/v2/: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)

-There are several ways to grant internet access to Managed Service for Kubernetes cluster nodes:
+You can provide internet access to your Managed Service for Kubernetes cluster nodes in several ways:

-- Create and configure a NAT gateway or NAT instance.
-As a result, through static routing, traffic will be routed via the gateway or a separate VM instance with NAT features.
+- Set up a NAT gateway or NAT instance.
+With static routing in place, traffic will go through a gateway or a separate NAT instance.

-- Assign a public IP address to a Managed Service for Kubernetes node group.
+- Assign a public IP address to your Managed Service for Kubernetes node group.

 Note